 You can freeze squash, but it is best served fresh.
 Frozen, then defrosted squash has a tendency to turn to mush.
 Whole Fed Homestead has a great recipe in her new cookbook for freezing squash as a mash that defrosts like mashed potatoes – I highly recommend trying that if you want to freeze squash.

-Fried squash will get soggy if overcooked or if the slices are piled on top of each other before they are allowed to cool, and oil is allowed to drain.
+Fried squash will get soggy if overcooked or if the slices are piled on top of each other before they are allowed to cool, and the oil is allowed to drain.
+Try to spread the squash out in a single layer while they are cooling.
 The squash will get soggy after sitting out for a while, as most fried things do, but you can keep them crunchy long enough to eat this way.

 If you happen to be frying squash outside and it starts to drizzle, an umbrella makes a great temporary tent to keep the squash dry.
 (And cover the fryer so you don’t start a fire!)